 This Battered Suitcase has been around for a long time – its first incarnations date all the way back to 2003.
 Since then, the blog has created a loyal and interactive community, with members who have been reading for many years and have followed me through three blogging platforms.

-I have been featured on Buzzfeed and nominated for Hostelworld’s Storyteller of the Year competition, have appeared on Global Canada television as well as radio stations such as Share London, CJAD Montreal, and Limerick Today, and have been consulted by both The Guardian and the BBC.
+I have been featured on Buzzfeed (twice!) and nominated for Hostelworld’s Storyteller of the Year competition, have appeared on Global Canada television as well as radio stations such as Share London, CJAD Montreal, and Limerick Today, and have been consulted by both The Guardian and the BBC.
 I have also done Instagram takeovers for Timeout London and Norwegian Air, and my photos have been featured on the social media accounts of AFAR, Anthropologie, and Condé Nast Traveler.
-I have also been featured on a number of sites including Stylist and Elle.
+I have also been featured on a number of sites including Oprah Magazine, Stylist, and Elle.

 This Battered Suitcase provides readers not only with the how and the where of travel – it provides readers with the who and the why.
 It focuses primarily on long-form narratives, stories that share experiences from the road.
 These stories plant the seeds, inspiring people to travel.
 Photo essays, travel advice, and specific city tips are also highlighted frequently on the blog, as is lifestyle content.

 My writing style is very personal, which builds trust and a connection.
 I encourage people to reach out, to email me or engage on social media.
 I have made many friends through This Battered Suitcase, and the community I’m a part of because of it is deeply cherished.
 I hope by reading this blog you’ll see that I’m quite laid-back, but I try to travel as ethically, morally, and environmentally responsible as I can.
 I also like to have a lot of fun.
-If it involves beer, I’ll probably want to do it.
+If it involves whisky, I’ll probably want to do it.

 “I have followed your blog for almost three years now, and always check for new posts, I love it.
 I actually recommended the East London food tour to my parents, who are visiting London this week.
 They did it today and loved it, so great recommendation!” -Martha, Germany